 Possibly the most important part of core stability is also the most under looked.
 Your ability to rotate your upper body and lower body independently is crucial to injury prevention and athleticism.

-The thing is it is not just your obliques (sides of abdominal area) which provide stable strength but also your psoas muscle.
+The thing is it is not just your obliques (sides of abdominal area) which provide stable strength but also your psoa’s muscles.
 (See pic below).
 To develop rotational stability and strength requires working both together.

-To better picture this see in our rotation exercise video how the lower body is anchored as the upper body rotates.
-In this machine at our Ottawa personal training studio we target both directions directly.
-As you get stronger and the weight/reps increase so does your coordination of this combination of muscles.
-The lower body is actually working through the inner thigh to “counter-rotate” as the prime movers (your obliques) turn in the opposing direction.
+To better picture this see in the video how the lower body is anchored as the upper body rotates.
+The lower body is actually working through the inner thigh to counter rotate as the prime movers (your obliques) turn in the opposing direction

 This is the foundation of core stability.
 Stay tuned for part 2!

 Andrew and Tierney